IBM/deploy-graph-db-container/README.md

     $ kubectl get pods # Get the name of the OrientDB pod
     $ kubectl logs [OrientDB pod name]
     ```
-* If you want to delete your Bluemix Kubernetes cluster, then run the following command.
+* If you want to delete your IBM Cloud Kubernetes cluster, then run the following command.
     ```
     $ ibmcloud cs cluster-rm mycluster
     Remove the cluster? [mycluster] (Y/N)> Y